Top 10 Home Inspection Issues in Ottawa and the Best Ways to Prevent Them

 Finally, make sure all the exterior doors are in good shape and check if they’re secure when they’re closed.

-Another common problem with homes is pest infestation.
+Some other common home inspection issues in Ottawa are related to the pest infestation.
 Rats, mice, cockroaches, and termites all thrive in warm environments like your home.
 They may leave droppings or chew on wires or insulation which can cause serious electrical problems in your home.

 And finally, be sure to check for fire hazards like actual fires (yes they do happen), faulty wiring (definitely possible), missing smoke detectors (yes they do too), or broken sprinklers (definitely possible).